DeepSketcher: Internalizing Visual Manipulation for Multimodal Reasoning: Experiments

 \subsection{Ablation Study}

 \paragraph{Ablation study on the agentic data curation system.} For data curation, we design an agentic system where two experts collaborate to solve VQA.
 The intuition is that, with the aid of a \emph{Code Editor} that has direct access to the source code underlying an image, the solver LLM effectively gains more accurate visual information.
-With this enhanced context, the solver can tackle problems that would otherwise be unsolvable by independent reasoning, thereby enabling the collection of higher-quality and more informative interleaved reasoning traces.
-To verify this, we conduct a controlled experiment on a subset of Cosyn-400k under two settings: (i) an \emph{independent answering} setup, where solver LLM works alone, and (ii) a \emph{collaborative answering} setup, where the solver cooperates with another LLM acting as the \emph{Code Editor}.
-We evaluate the results using the \emph{pass@8} metric, which counts a question as correctly answered if at least one of the eight sampled responses matches the ground truth.
-As shown in Table~\ref{tab:agentic}, both solvers achieve \zqm{significant} gains when paired

-with the \emph{Code Editor}, confirming that collaboration enables the agentic system to correctly answer more questions, including those that are too challenging for a single model to solve independently. \zqm{As a result, our data collection pipeline retains more verified examples than the single model.} This setup not only increases coverage but also allows us to harvest reasoning traces from more difficult problems that would otherwise be excluded.
-In this way, the collected trajectories are not only richer in reasoning content but also more challenging and ultimately more valuable for training.
+With this enhanced context, the solver can tackle problems that are otherwise unsolvable via independent reasoning, thereby enabling the collection of higher-quality and more informative interleaved reasoning traces.
+To verify this, we conduct a controlled experiment on a subset of Cosyn-400k under two settings: (i) an \emph{independent answering} setup, where solver LLM works alone, and (ii) a \emph{collaborative answering} setup, where the solver cooperates with an LLM acting as the \emph{Code Editor}.
+We evaluate the results using the \emph{pass@8} metric, which counts a question as correctly answered if at least one of the eight responses matches the ground truth.
+As shown in Table~\ref{tab:agentic}, both solvers achieve significant gains when paired with the \emph{Code Editor}, confirming that collaboration enables the agentic system to resolve more challenging questions beyond the reach of single models.
+Consequently, our pipeline retains more verified examples increasing coverage and capturing reasoning traces from complex problems that would otherwise be discarded.
+These trajectories are not only richer in content but also offer greater value for training.